parikhanna/Skillful/README.md

 Reputation System: Implementing a rating or reputation system would allow users to assess each other’s reliability quickly, fostering trust within the community.
 Skill Verification: Introducing skill verification features could add credibility to profiles, helping users feel more confident in their exchanges.
 In-App Points System: A points-based system could allow users to earn points for each completed skill exchange, which they could use to request other services, creating a more balanced and fair exchange system.

-Link to our project's Intro - https://devpost.com/software/skillful?ref_content=my-projects-tab&ref_feature=my_projects
+Link to our project: https://devpost.com/software/skillful?ref_content=my-projects-tab&ref_feature=my_projects